-Fort Ord was added to the NPL (55 Federal Register 6154) on February 21, 1990.
+Fort Ord was added to the NPL of hazardous waste sites (55 Federal Register 6154) on February 21, 1990.
 A Federal Facilities Agreement (FFA) was signed by Fort Ord for the Army with the EPA, Region IX, the California Department of Health Services (DHS), and the California Regional Water Quality Control Board, Central Coast Region (RWQCB), in July 1990.
 Under the FFA, the Army is required to perform an RI/FS at Fort Ord.